Theadd/ArrayList/README.md

 * Provides an advanced `Enumerator` allowing the use of `For Each` within subranges, backwards enumeration, custom iteration steps and direct access to the backing enumerator instance allowing an even wider set of possibilities while iterating the `Enumerator`.

-* The [`Enumerator`](https://github.com/Theadd/ArrayList/blob/main/ArrayListLib/Sources/Enumerator.twin#L21) class is publicly accessible so you can reuse it anywhere else in your code.
+* The [`Enumerator`](https://github.com/Theadd/ArrayList/blob/main/ArrayListLib/Sources/Enumerator.twin#L26) class is publicly accessible so you can reuse it anywhere else in your code.

 * Using multidimensional arrays as elements is <u>not</u> supported by `mscorlib.ArrayList` but `ArrayList` seems to have no reason for that, they just work like any other value or reference types when being added as elements. <sup><small>(If anyone encounters with such problems in `ArrayList` please post an issue)</small></sup>

-* The `.GetRange` method from `mscorlib.ArrayList` returns a [`Range`]() class instance, which extends the `mscorlib.ArrayList` class so the return of `.GetRange` can be directly assigned to a variable declared as `mscorlib.ArrayList`.
-In order to achieve this in our `ArrayList` class, it has been declared as a `CoClass`, which gives no-intellisense support, but is expected to be fixed soon.

 ## **Documentation**